l-modolo/TEtools/README.md

 The first columns correspond to the columns of the rosette file without the first one and with the `count_column in first position.
 The following column(s) corresponds to the mapping reads counts for each fastq file or sam file and the last column corresponds to the total of these counts.

+## diffTE

+diffTE performs a differential expression analysis on the counTE output file using [DESeq2](http://bioconductor.org/packages/release/bioc/html/DESeq2.html).

+This tool produces an HTML output with clickable images, that leads to a download of the PDF file and link to table of differencially expressed elements.

+## PingPong
+in development